 In Progress (titles withheld to protect blind review)

 “An Alternative Account of Agent Causation”

-According to proponents of agent causation, when an agent performs an action she plays a unique role in its causal production.
-I argue that current accounts of agent causation are incomplete insofar as they overlook the role of a distinctive kind of effort involved in the performance of every action and which explains the active nature of action as such.
-The alternative account of agent causation developed here exploits the notion of will-power, understood as a distinct causal power, to explain the self-generating nature of the activity that is characteristic of action.
-I argue that will-power is neither a bodily nor a cognitive capacity, but something distinct in its own right, functioning so as to enable the agent causally to initiate, sustain, and control her bodily and cognitive capacities during the performance of an action.
+According to proponents of agent causation, when you perform an action you play a unique role in its causal production.
+I argue that current accounts of agent causation are incomplete insofar as they overlook the role of a distinctive kind of effort involved in the performance of every action and which explains the distinctively active nature of action.
+The alternative account of agent causation developed here exploits the notion of effort, understood as the employment of a causal power, to explain the self-generating nature of the activity that is characteristic of action.
+I argue that the exertion of effort is neither a bodily nor a cognitive capacity, but something distinct in its own right, functioning so as to enable you causally to initiate, sustain, and control your capacities during the performance of an action.

 I present an argument against what has come to be known as the standard story of action.
-The standard story depicts bodily actions as events that are caused by and made intelligible through the appropriate interactions between the agent’s motivational factors, including her beliefs, desires, and intentions.
+The standard story assumes that bodily actions are events that are non-deviantly caused by your mental attitudes like belief, desire, and intention.
 I attempt to undermine the standard story in two ways.
-First, I claim that it fails to explain situations in which an agent displays strength of will, such as when one struggles to perform an action while overcoming a persistent desire to do otherwise; second, I claim that in order to explain why an agent performed an action in light of one set of motivational factors rather than another, we need not assume that the relevant motivational factors cause the agent’s performance thereof.
-Rather, we can explain the action in terms of the agent’s deliberation and subsequent understanding of the motivational factors at play, as well as the effort that she exerts so as to activate the relevant bodily capacities.
+First, I claim that it fails to explain situations in which you succeed in continuing to perform an action while overcoming a persistent desire to do otherwise.
+Second, I claim that in order to explain why you performed an action, we need not assume that the relevant mental attitudes cause your performance thereof.
+Rather, we can explain the action in terms of your deliberation and subsequent understanding of the motivational factors at play, as well as the effort that you exert so as to use the relevant bodily capacities.